WangJie-Mant/Wangjie-Mant/README.md

 ## Hi there 👋
+A freshman in BUPT,  interesting in AI developing, Embedded Development and algorithm learning.

+Dreaming to become an animator.

+** Nice to meet u~ **
 <!--
 **WangJie-Mant/Wangjie-Mant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.